NobodySpecial256/RainbowArch/README.md

 **RainbowArch Linux** is an ArchLinux based penetration testing distribution for penetration testers and security researchers.
 The repository contains [2825 tools](https://www.blackarch.org/tools.html).
 You can install tools individually or in groups.
-BlackArch Linux is compatible with existing Arch installs.
+RainbowArch Linux is compatible with existing Arch installs.
 For more information, see the installation instructions.

 ### Why does RainbowArch exist?